 - In Canada, an acceptable college is one that is authorized to confer degrees under the laws of jurisdiction in which it operates; the college must be publicly funded.

 - In the United States, an acceptable university is one that is authorized to confer academic degrees under the laws of jurisdiction in which it operates.
 A university must be recognized by one of the following regional accreditation agencies: Middle States Association of Colleges and Schools; New England Association of Schools and Colleges; North Central Association of Colleges and Schools; Northwest Commission on Colleges and Universities; Southern Association of Colleges and Schools; or Western Association of Schools and Colleges.
 The university must be considered equivalent to a university referred to in number 1.

 - In a country other than Canada an acceptable university is one that is authorized to confer academic degrees under the laws of jurisdiction in which it operates.
 Typically, in the case of a country that is a member of the Commonwealth, the university is eligible for membership in the Association of Commonwealth Universities.
 For all other countries, eligibility for membership in the International Association of Universities is expected.
 A university must be considered equivalent to an institution referred to in number 1.

 Important Note: Brock University reserves the right to determine if degrees granted by institutions in the above categories are suitable for the purpose of admission to Brock’s teacher education program.

-In addition to meeting both the minimum and division specific academic requirements, applicants must complete their Experience Profile which accounts for 50% of the application determination.
+In addition to meeting both the minimum and division specific academic requirements, applicants must complete their Experience Profile.
+Experience Profiles must be verifiable.
 You may only access the Experience Profile AFTER you have submitted your application via TEAS.
 Please go to the Experience Profile Requirements for further information.